pyx9999/burp-suite-install/README.md

 # burp-suite-install

-this is a sell script to install burp suite on a linux system.
+this is a shell script to install burp suite on a linux system.

 download burpsuite: